-To combat review manipulation, platforms develop governance measures such as internal filtering algorithms and impose penalties on firms that engage in review manipulation.
+To combat review manipulation, platforms have developed various governance measures, such as internal filtering algorithms, and imposed penalties on firms that engage in review manipulation.
 On the one hand, these internal filtering algorithms have been verified as effective tools for addressing the challenge of review manipulation.
-For example, Amazon deployed robust technological tools and algorithms to detect fraudulent reviews, and firms’ review manipulation was mitigated through the use of these filtering algorithms.
-Furthermore, many studies were conducted to explore fraudulent review detection methods to help platforms combat review manipulation [18,19].
-On the other hand, some studies revealed that platforms can impose controllable penalties on firms to govern review manipulation.
-Mayzlin [2] claimed that a review-hosting platform could combat review manipulation by punishing exposed firms that engage in review manipulation and violate competition rules.
-Ananthakrishnan et al. [20] believed that the platform can protect consumers and firms by punishing dishonest firms rather than filtering suspicious fraudulent reviews.
-Despite the significant efforts by many scholars to explore various methods for enhancing the effectiveness of platform governance, they have not incorporated an analysis of firms’ behaviors.
+For example, Amazon deployed robust technological tools and algorithms to detect fraudulent reviews, thus mitigating firms’ review manipulation through the use of these filtering algorithms.
+Similarly, many studies have explored fraudulent review detection methods to help platforms combat review manipulation [18,19].
+On the other hand, some studies have revealed that platforms can impose controllable penalties on firms to govern review manipulation.
+For example, Mayzlin [2] claimed that a review-hosting platform could combat review manipulation by punishing exposed firms engaged in review manipulation and those that violate competition rules.
+Ananthakrishnan et al. [20] concluded that platforms can protect consumers and firms by punishing dishonest firms rather than filtering suspicious fraudulent reviews.
+Despite significant efforts by many scholars to explore various methods for enhancing the effectiveness of platform governance, they have not incorporated an analysis of firm behaviors.

-However, researchers also analyzed and demonstrated that stricter regulation may not always be better for e-commerce platforms.
-Jin et al. [21] considered two firms selling substitutable products to investigate the effects of firms’ placing fake rankings of their products to manipulate sales volumes on social welfare from the perspective of ranking mechanisms.
+At the same time, researchers have also analyzed and demonstrated that stricter regulation may not always be better for e-commerce platforms.
+From the perspective of ranking mechanisms, Jin et al. [21] investigated the effects of firms’ placing fake rankings of their products to manipulate sales volumes on social welfare by considering two firms selling substitutable products.
 Their findings suggest that stricter platform policies may harm consumers.
-Specifically, increasing the cost of brushing may discourage high-quality merchants from engaging in manipulation while simultaneously incentivizing low-quality merchants to intensify their manipulation efforts.
-Chen and Papanastasiou [22] examined the interaction between social learning manipulation and equilibrium market outcomes.
-They demonstrated that increasing the intensity of anti-manipulation measures (i.e. detecting and punishing misconduct) can have unintended consequences, often inducing higher levels of manipulation as well as higher equilibrium prices.
+Specifically, increasing the cost of “brushing” may discourage high-quality merchants from engaging in manipulation while simultaneously incentivizing low-quality merchants to intensify their manipulation efforts.
+Chen and Papanastasiou [22] examined the interaction between social learning manipulation and equilibrium market outcomes and demonstrated that increasing the intensity of antimanipulation measures (i.e., detecting and punishing misconduct) can lead to unintended consequences, often inducing higher levels of manipulation and higher equilibrium prices.

-Actually, the revenue generated for platforms is a significant factor that drives their regulatory effort investment.
-Long and Liu [23] focused on the case where two firms are competing with each other and the platform attempts to maximize its own revenue by review manipulation.
-They stated that platform manipulation would increase the comparability of an inferior firm to a superior firm.
-Thus, with the increasing competition between the two firms, the platform can make a profit from them by advertisement charges.
+Actually, the revenue generated for platforms is a significant factor driving their regulatory effort investments.
+Long and Liu [23] focused on a case involving two firms competing with each other and a platform attempting to maximize its own revenue by review manipulation.
+They found that platform manipulation increased the comparability of an inferior firm to a superior firm.
+Thus, with the increasing competition between these firms, the platform can profit from them through advertisement charges.
 However, they did not consider a more widespread real-world practice in which firms engage in manipulation while the platform imposes governance.

-We analyze the impact of review manipulation from the platform’s perspective and explore the conditions under which the platform chooses to govern.
+In the present study, we analyze the impact of review manipulation from a platform’s perspective and explore the conditions under which it chooses to implement governance.
 In our model, the platform’s decision-making is driven by the need to balance short-term gains from short-time increased transactions and prices with the long-term benefits needed to maintain a trustworthy ecosystem.
-This comprehensive perspective not only advances theoretical understanding but also provides practical guidance for platforms in formulating governance strategies that balance regulatory effectiveness with economic viability.
+This comprehensive perspective not only advances theoretical understanding but also provides practical guidance for platforms in formulating governance strategies that aim to balance regulatory effectiveness with economic viability.

 Model setup